 There are those that take overlanding quite seriously.
 They engage in round-the-world travel, access exotic locations over challenging terrain, and push the very limits of their vehicles, their equipment, and themselves.
 As inviting as the thoughts of such adventures are, this is not one of those projects.

-In some cases these will simply be day trips into the North Georgia Mountains or weekend excursions around the southeast, but several times a year we hope to take extended trips and range out west or into the upper midwest or northeast.
+In some cases these will simply be day trips into the North Georgia Mountains or weekend excursions around the southeast, but several times a year we hope to take extended trips and range out west or into the upper Midwest or the Northeast.

-Where and when possible, we’ll take the less-traveled route and try to avoid the rush of the interstates, though in some cases they’ll be necessary to get us adequate time to explore a destination once we arrive.
-We’ll sometimes camp and sometimes motel.
+Where and when possible, we’ll take the less-traveled route and try to avoid the rush of the interstates, though in some cases they’ll be necessary to give us adequate time to explore a destination once we arrive.
+We’ll generally camp and sometimes motel.

-The vehicles will be primarily setup to take on less maintained roads and light trails when we wander along those routes, but while the delineation between four-wheeling and overland touring may sometimes get blurred, we’ll acknowledge that sometimes the route to a worthy destination might be somewhat steep, muddy, or rocky.
+The vehicles will be setup to take on lesser maintained roads, forestry roads, and light trails when we wander along those routes, and while the delineation between four-wheeling and overland touring may sometimes get blurred, we’ll acknowledge that sometimes the route to a worthy destination might be somewhat steep, muddy, or rocky.
 We’ll be suitably equipped for the challenges we choose to take on, but the desire to take on challenging trails for their own sake or bragging rights is no longer there.

-The project started with a pair of Grand Cherokees – a white 2005 WK and a black 2003 WJ – a salt and pepper pair that were very suitable for type of adventures we contemplated.
-Backing up this duo is a white 2007 Chevy Silverado extended cab 4×4 that can perform sherpa duties when required and can be used as a tow rig when necessary.
+We’re starting this project with a 2012 Toyota 4Runner and a recently added 2021 Jeep JLU Sport – a pair that are very suitable for the type of adventures we contemplate.
+Backing up this duo is a white 2007 Chevy Silverado extended cab 4×4 with a Leitner rack that can perform Sherpa duties when required and can be used as a tow rig when necessary.